J. Kyle Foster

 How you will help JAWS maintain financial sustainability: have a lot to learn and I’m eager to help fundraise, in particular to figure out new avenues of support and activate my network.

 Title and place of employment (including city/state).
 State you reside in if different from employer: Editor, Avanade.
-Redmond, WA.
+Washington.
 I also freelance.
-Most recently, I collaborated with two other researchers on an in-depth look at the Proud Boys, which will be published by the Institute for Research and Education this fall.

 Years a JAWS member: Three – last year and this year, and once 15 years ago.

 Number of CAMPS attended (including Williamsburg): Three

 Why you are running for the board: I have dedicated my career to storytelling, mentoring women and inclusion.
 I see the JAWS mission statement and my own as very similar.
 I believe JAWS plays a unique and necessary role that makes all news organizations better now and in the future.
 This is a pivotal moment in its growth as a diverse, inclusive and sustainable organization; at the same time, its membership is facing rapid changes in the industry brought on by technology and market forces.
 I want to see JAWS succeed and flourish, and the best way I can help is in a board position where I can help guide the organization.